 "My final-year research project was an opportunity to apply all the skills I learned throughout my degree, focused around an area of research of my choosing.
 This entailed long hours, hard work and learning a few new skills along the way, but proved extremely rewarding and beneficial.
-Throughout this project I worked under the supervision of an esteemed and admired lecturer, Dr Willem van Straten, who aided me with his support and encyclopaedic knowledge.
+The results discovered during my research project led to my first co-authorship publication 'Polarization Studies of Rotating Radio Transients' by M. Caleb et al. 2019."